 The most common treatment for ADHD/ADD is medication, but when the medications are stopped, the condition returns.
 Neurofeedback can be a highly effective alternative because it allows the areas of the brain that control arousal and focus to learn how to self-regulate.
 Neurofeedback can improve school, sport, and work performance, as well as social skills and self esteem.
 Unlike medication, the effects of neurofeedback training are often lasting, although occasional "touch-ups" are sometimes necessary in order to maintain the progress.

-In this video, a boy who had ADHD describes his experiences before and after training with neurofeedback.
+In this video, a boy who had ADHD describes his experiences before and after training with EEG neurofeedback.

 Contact me, if you're wondering whether you or your child might benefit from neurofeedback brain training.